-Young kids who have never rolled around in wild grass will simply love it.
+Even kids who have never rolled around in wild grass will love it too.

-A wildflower lawn is low maintenance requiring cutting only about twice a year, more about that later and a mini wildflower meadow is also very beautiful when in full flower.
+A wildflower lawn is easy to grow, beautiful when in full flower and low maintenance ......requiring cutting only about twice a year, more about that later.

 Where have all the butterflies gone Mum?
 They have gone hunting for food and homes son.

 Why is it Brexit?
 No worse than that.
 The wildflower meadows that were their homes, and the wildflower nectar that was their food have all gone.

 What can Theresa May do?
 Nothing she has got her hands full with Brexit and monsieur Jean-Claude Drunker's Puppet, monsieur Michel-even Barmier.